Last update

 - Lèse-majesté (criticism of the monarchy in any form): The Thai royal family enjoys the highest respect.
 Derogatory or critical remarks can be punished as crimes of lèse-majesté with a prison term of up to 15 years per offense.
 Special care should be given to comments or remarks made on the Internet or on social media.
 The law is interpreted broadly and may include, for instance, retweets or sharing of messages or articles that could be seen as portraying Thailand negatively or making accusations about the Royal Family.

-- Drugs: The acquisition, possession, distribution, import and export of all kinds of drugs (such as marijuana, ecstasy and other amphetamines) carry long prison sentences – even the possession of small amounts of drugs.
+- Drugs: The acquisition, possession, distribution, import and export of all kinds of drugs carry long prison sentences – even the possession of small amounts of drugs.
 Some offenses are punishable under Thai criminal law with the death penalty, which was first applied again in June 2018 after a 9-year suspension.
 Taking or transporting objects for third parties without knowledge of their contents can have disastrous consequences.

 - Thefts: Theft of items, even of low value, can lead to prison sentences.

-- No smoking / electronic cigarettes: Since 2017, smoking is prohibited on certain beaches in Pattaya, Bangsaen, Cha-am, Hua Hin, Phuket, Samui, Phang Nga and Songkhla.
-Violations of the smoking ban can result in a prison sentence of up to one year and / or a fine of up to THB 100,000.
-The import of electronic cigarettes is also prohibited, which can be punished with a heavy fine or imprisonment for up to five years.
+- No smoking / electronic cigarettes: Smoking is prohibited on several beaches in major tourist areas (including Pattaya, Hua Hin, Phuket, Samui and parts of Songkhla).
+Violations of the beach-smoking ban can result in a prison sentence of up to one year and/or a fine of up to THB 100,000.
+Electronic cigarettes are illegal in Thailand.
+The import, possession, sale or use of e-cigarettes can lead to heavy fines and imprisonment (up to five years for possession and up to ten years for importation).

 For more information, please visit the following websites: